RPGHacker/asar/README.md

 - + and - labels can be infinite depth.
 This means that "+++++" is a valid label name.
 - + and - labels no longer piggyback on sublabels; you can go to them across other labels (and you can call a label .__br_pos1_0 if you want).
-- Asar attempts to guess whether the ROM is lorom or hirom, instead of always assuming hirom.
-If the patch is being applied to a nonexistent file, Asar assumes lorom unless otherwise specified.
-- If you add a colon after a sublabel (for example .Loop: ), Asar will drop the colon instead of silently creating an inaccessible label.
 - The base command now accepts base off, which makes it act like the code is at the current location again.
 - Parentheses are allowed at all places where math is expected.